Keyfactor/remote-file-orchestrator/README.md

 * When a Management job is run to remotely create the physical certificate store on a remote server, by default the file owner and group will be set to the user name associated with the Keyfactor certificate store.
 Setting DefaultOwnerOnStoreCreation to an alternate valid Linux user name will set that as the owner instead.
 The owner AND group may be supplied by adding a ":" as a delimitter between the owner and group values, such as ownerId:groupId.
 Supplying only the ownerId will set that value as the file owner.
 The group name will default to how the Linux "install" command handles assigning the group.
 The optional "Linux File Owner on Store Creation" custom parameter setting for a specific certificate store can override this value for a specific store.
 See the [Creating Certificate Store Types](#creating-certificate-store-types) section for more information on creating RemoteFile certificate store types.
 * Allowed values - Any valid user id that the destination Linux server will recognize
-* Default Value - blank (the ID associated with the Keyfactor certificate store will be used).
+* Default Value - blank (if this and the LinuxFileOwnerOnStoreCreation certificate store setting are both left blank, the owner of the parent folder will be used).

 </details>